- Policy Title: Policy Development and Administration

-The President’s Office acts as the official repository for all university policies and the Policy Administration Office under the President’s Office serves as the point-of-contact for university-wide policies, process questions, and initiation of policy actions.
+The Office of the President acts as the official repository for all university policies and the Policy Administration Office serves as the point-of-contact for university-wide policies, process questions, and initiation of policy actions.

 Format and Publication of University policies

-Before approval of any proposed university policy, the proposed university policy shall be assigned a Responsible Office.
+Before approval of any proposed university policy, the proposed university policy shall be assigned a responsible office/contact person.

 - Policy Title

 - Policy Number